Search

 That’s fine.
 Common sense is often found to be wrong upon closer inspection.
 It’s rationality that helps us seek truth.
 Common sense says the sun rotates around the earth; rationality helped us understand why that isn’t the case.

-#4619·Dennis HackethalOP, 9 days ago·CriticismCriticized1
+#4619·Dennis HackethalOP, about 2 months ago·CriticismCriticized1

 pretty often